|MOBILE WEB BLOG FACEBOOK TWITTER NEWSLETTER NEW|

 I'm not interested in link exchanges and I don't need help with link checking so you can have your site added.

-I run this site, no-one else.
-Not Mrs Google, not your SEO consultant.
-If I find and like your website, I'll list it for free.
+I run this site, no-one else, and if I find and like your website, I'll list it for free.

 Q.1a - Will you accept advertising ?No with one exception - we only use Google Adsense.